Release date: February 7th 2019

 Welcome to my VMware Horizon series.
 In this session I will describe how I generalized my Windows 10 Build 1809.

 After I finished customizing and updating Windows 10 in my previous session, I’m now ready to Sysprep and create a mandatory profile.
-Before I sysprep my image I will remove all unneccessary Windows App Packages.
+Before I sysprep my image I will remove all unnecessary Windows App Packages.
 I have attached a txt-file at the bottom with the commands used in this session.

 First I’ll start a Powershell session as administrator